 Have I mentioned I hate the word ‘hustle’?
 I think busy feels better than it should and we subscribe to being as busy as we can in all aspects of our lives.
 One thing I have learned as a small business owner is that there are different types of busy and too busy = overwhelmed.

 Being consistent in your business can include scheduling in regular breaks, saying no to projects that don’t light you up or delegating to others.
-It can be the promise to yourself that you will create space for yourself to breathe.
+It can be a promise to yourself that you will create space for yourself to breathe.
 This space allows us to refill our cups and to focus on what we want and need to do to grow our business.
 We spend so much time working in our business that we often to forget to work on our business.
 We forget why we are doing this in the first place.

 This is critical for me when it comes to being consistent in my business.
 I understand when I do my best work, how I work to deadlines, what makes me procrastinate and how I self-sabotage.
 I also understand what motivates me so that I can set goals and rewards.
 All these things make me a better businesswoman (not to mention better [insert role of choice]).